Lost Sierra: Skiing

-The Lost Sierra today
+Description

 Historically, the economic engines of the Lost Sierra were mining, lumber, ranching, and railroads.
-These industries have all declined since their respective heydays for various reasons including over-cutting, regulation, declining returns, and changes in national consumption patterns.
+These industries have all declined since their respective heyday for various reasons including over-cutting, regulation, declining returns, and changes in national consumption patterns.

 Those historic industries, however, along with the completion of the Western Pacific Railway (1910) and the Feather River Highway (1937) which is now a National Scenic Byway, created a transportation infrastructure that permitted easy access to the previously hard to reach peaks and valleys of the Lost Sierra, allowing for the growth of tourism and recreation as a major source of economic growth for regional communities.
 Today, the Lost Sierra has become a destination area for a variety of activities.

 Outdoor recreation

 Hiking, camping, backpacking, and mountain biking draw many visitors to the Lost Sierra every year.
 Numerous trail systems and campgrounds provide a wide range of options for outdoor enthusiasts.

-The Lakes Basin Recreation has glacier-carved valleys and numerous small mountain lakes, and connects to the Pacific Crest Trail.
+The Lakes Basin has glacier-carved valleys and numerous small mountain lakes, and connects to the Pacific Crest Trail.
+Plumas Eureka State Park encompasses a section of the Lakes Basin.

 The area around Quincy, the seat of Plumas County, features the Bucks Lake Wilderness with over 21,000 acres of protected forest, as well as trail access along the steep slopes of the Feather River Canyon.

 Downieville, at the southern edge of the Lost Sierra, is a mountain biking destination featuring many miles of trails with large changes in elevation.
 The Sierra Buttes Trail Stewardship is a non-profit organization that develops and maintains hiking/biking/dirt bike trails throughout the Lost Sierra.
-The group’s ongoing Connected Communities project plans to link 15 regional communities via over 600 miles of multi-use trails, with the goal of increasing tourism.
+The group's ongoing Connected Communities project plans to link 15 regional communities via over 600 miles of multi-use trails, with the goal of increasing tourism.